apache/couchdb-documentation/src/api/server/authn.rst

 The ``sub`` claim is mandatory and is used as the CouchDB user's name if the JWT token is valid.

 A private claim called ``_couchdb.roles`` is optional.
-If presented, it is a JSON array of strings, as is used as the CouchDB user's roles list if the JWT token is valid.
+If presented, it is a JSON array of strings, it is used as the CouchDB user's roles list as long as the JWT token is valid.

 .. code-block:: ini